paralelo14/google_explorer/README.md

 **[+] Google Mass Explorer (PYTHON 3.6)**

-This is a automated robot for google search engine.
+This is a automated robot for google search engine and a massive exploitation tool.

-Make a google search, and parse the results for a especific exploit you define.
+Make a google search and run a specific --plugin on the results.
+The dork you use is the key for success ;) .

 The options can be listed with --help parameter.

 Usage: